BHSRobotix/devilscoutz2022/README.md

 1. Download the nvm installer (**nvm-setup.zip**) from: **https://github.com/coreybutler/nvm-windows/releases**

 2. Unzip and run the setup.
-    (Note: If you already have node installed in your machine, it will prompt a message: *Node v.. is already installed.
-Do you want NVM to control this version?"
+    (Note: If you already have node installed in your machine, it will prompt a message: **Node v.. is already installed.
+Do you want NVM to control this version?**.
     Click **Yes** and proceed with the installation)

 3. Click **Finish** to complete the installation: